Nonlinear Aggregation of Phase Elements on the Unit Circle under Parametric External Fields: Discussion

-To further clarify the generality of the model, consider the coordinate transformation between an inertial frame $\mathcal{I}$ and a rotating frame $\mathcal{R}$ with angular velocity $\Omega(t)$.
-Let $\phi_{\mathcal{I}}(t)$ denote the position of the external attractive point in the inertial frame.
-In the rotating frame, the effective position becomes
+Having considered the aggregation dynamics for irrotational flows in the previous sections, we now extend our analysis to rotational flows that include vorticity.
+For this purpose, consider the coordinate transformation between an inertial frame $\mathcal{I}$ and a rotating frame $\mathcal{R}$ with angular velocity $\Omega(t)$.
+Let $\phi_{\mathcal{I}}(t)$ denote the phase of the external attractive point in the inertial frame.
+In the rotating frame, the effective phase becomes